The Martha Olson-Fernandez Foundation Fund Established with The ALS Association Golden West Chapter

 “Thanks to the Martha Olson-Fernandez Foundation, the people I work with on the Central Coast who are living with ALS have immediate access to adaptive devices that are not covered by insurance.
 These devices enable people to maintain their independence with things such as eating, bathing, dressing, and mobility as long as possible, which has a powerful impact on their quality of life.”

--Julie Scurich (Care Manager at ALSA GW)
+-Julie Scurich (Care Manager at The ALS Network)

-“Funding from the Martha Olson-Fernandez Foundation has made it possible for the Golden West Chapter to purchase items that are vital for clients, caregivers, and loved ones related to safety, mobility, nutrition, hygiene, comfort, communication and peace of mind.
-Using Martha Olson-Fernandez Foundation funds, the Chapter has provided voice amplifiers and microphones, switches, alarms and call chimes, walkers, transport wheelchairs with cushions, swivel slider transfer benches, adaptive eating utensils, portable suction units, replacement batteries for various devices, pressure pads and much more to our clients.
+“Funding from the Martha Olson-Fernandez Foundation has made it possible for the ALS Network to purchase items that are vital for clients, caregivers, and loved ones related to safety, mobility, nutrition, hygiene, comfort, communication and peace of mind.
+Using Martha Olson-Fernandez Foundation funds, the Network has provided voice amplifiers and microphones, switches, alarms and call chimes, walkers, transport wheelchairs with cushions, swivel slider transfer benches, adaptive eating utensils, portable suction units, replacement batteries for various devices, pressure pads and much more to our clients.
 In 2020, many known challenges of living with ALS were exacerbated due to the COVID-19 pandemic.
 As a result, Martha Olson-Fernandez Foundation grant funding supported many grateful families facing ALS who experienced a sharp decrease in income or employment, those who tested positive for COVID-19, and those who had children at home engaged in remote learning.”